-- The Commission through its Technology Division will continue its efforts to modernize the NIGC Fingerprint program and application services to provide enhanced security and usability for our tribal partners. - The Commission will continue to improve its operational efficiency by working toward fully transitioning to newly approved electronic record schedules and by leveraging its ongoing IT upgrades to further enhance the stability, security, and efficiency of the Commission's records management processes. - The Commission will continue to track technological advancements in the industry to ensure the Commission provides up-to-date technical assistance, ensures regulations remain current and applicable, meets its oversight responsibilities, and fulfills its statutory mandates. - The Commission will continue assessing long-term workforce needs and office planning. - The Commission continues to ensure Agency tasks are completed to include, but not limited to the following: - performing internal control assessments specific to Class II gaming operations. - performing IT vulnerability assessments as a service for tribal gaming operations to identify and protect against IT threats and vulnerabilities. - responding to requests from tribal gaming operators and regulators for IGRA and gaming related training and technical assistance. - ensuring availability of NIGC Fingerprint programs services enabling tribes with information to complete their own comprehensive background investigation of prospective licensing applicants. - maintaining accumulated financial data from the gaming operations' audited financial statements and Agreed Upon Procedures (AUP) report filings to ensure accuracy and justification of Commission established fee rates. - performing internal audits of NIGC divisions to increase the Commission's efficiency, effectiveness, and compliance with Federal regulations. - reviewing management contracts and amendments to management contracts. - processing fingerprint cards for tribal gaming employees as they are submitted by the tribal gaming commissions and tracking payment for fingerprint processing. - continuing to respond to technical assistance requests from tribal governments and tribal regulators, in particular, assisting tribes that are considering entry into the Indian gaming industry or have recently opened a new Indian gaming facility. - Finalize proposed regulation changes which clarifies the NIGC may issue a final decision on issuing a certificate within 30 days instead of after 30 days; enumerates the OSR is the correct party to receive notifications of material changes from self-regulated tribes; clarifies the OSR will be the proponent of any case to revoke a certificate of self-regulation before the Commission; enables the OSR to obtain information from a self-regulated tribe; and clarifies that, in any revocation proceeding, the OSR has the burden to show just cause for the revocation and carry that burden by a preponderance of the evidence.
+- The Commission through its Division of Technology will continue its efforts to modernize the NIGC Fingerprint program and continue to deliver CJIS resources to assist tribal partners with achieving and maintaining CJIS compliance as the FBI continues to modernize the CJIS security policies (CJISSECPOL). - The Commission, through its Cybersecurity program, will focus on improved risk management practices, the deployment of more CDM capabilities to support higher program maturity levels, and the evolution of NIGC cybersecurity toward a Zero Trust Architecture.
+In its outreach to the Tribes, the Cybersecurity program developed relevant training content and delivered training sessions to promote better security practices in the tribal community.
+Current and future IT security investments will continue to support strategic cybersecurity objectives. - The Commission will continue to improve its operational efficiency by working toward full transitioning to newly approved electronic record schedules and by leveraging its ongoing IT upgrades to further enhance the stability, security, and efficiency of the Commission's records management processes. - The Commission will continue to track technological advancements in the industry to ensure the Commission provides up-to-date technical assistance, ensures regulations remain current and applicable, meets its oversight responsibilities, and fulfills its statutory mandates. - The Commission continues to ensure agency tasks are completed to include, but not limited to the following: - performing internal control assessments specific to Class II gaming operations. - performing IT vulnerability assessments as a service for tribal gaming operations to identify and protect against IT threats and vulnerabilities. - responding to requests from tribal gaming operators and regulators for IGRA and gaming related training and technical assistance. - ensuring availability of NIGC Fingerprint programs services enabling tribes with information to complete their own comprehensive background investigation of prospective licensing applicants. - maintaining accumulated financial data from the gaming operations' audited financial statements and Agreed Upon Procedures (AUP) report filings to ensure accuracy and justification of Commission established fee rates. - performing internal audits of NIGC divisions to increase the Commission's efficiency, effectiveness, and compliance with Federal regulations. - reviewing management contracts and amendments to management contracts. - processing fingerprint cards for tribal gaming employees as they are submitted by the tribal gaming commissions and tracking payment for fingerprint processing.

+- continuing to respond to technical assistance requests from tribal governments and tribal regulators, assisting tribes that are considering entry into the Indian gaming industry or have recently opened a new Indian gaming facility. - Continue training outreach on self-regulation at industry events. - The Commission through its Division of Technology will refresh critical server computing hardware, install infrastructure components and cabling, and implement required physical access control systems to support the relocation of the DC headquarters office. - To reduce the DC headquarters footprint, the Agency renovated and moved to the new office in Q3 2025.